 - Mix all other ingredients except for the 2 tbsp of honey and 3 tbsp maltose into one mixture as the marinade.2 tsp Chinese five spice, 1 tsp black pepper, 2½ tbsp oyster sauce, 3 tbsp brown sugar, 2 tbsp hoisin sauce, 1 tsp sea salt, 1½ tbsp Shaoxing rice wine, 2 tbsp soy sauce, 1 tsp sesame oil, Red food dye, 2 tbsp honey

 - Reserve 2 tbsp of the marinade in a separate bowl.

 - Coat the pork in the rest of marinade and let it sit in fridge covered overnight.

 - Add honey and maltose to our reserved marinade then microwave for 30 seconds to allow it to dissolve and melt.2 tbsp honey, 3 tbsp maltose

 - Take the marinated pork out of fridge and onto a wire rack over tinfoil.

-- After the second 20-minute mark, flip and baste the pork in the reserved marinade and let it roast for another 5 minutes.
+- Flip and baste the pork in the reserved marinade and let it roast for another 5 minutes.
 Repeat on the other side.
 This means a total cook time of 40 minutes.